 A Donor Advised Fund allows you to set aside funds that are directed to a charity for a tax break to the donor.
 The gift grows tax free and upon distribution are awarded to the charity.

 Not only are there significant tax advantages, a DAF also allows your family to feel a stronger connection with the charity.
 It’s a very good strategy to use if your family feels strongly about a cause and wants to make it part of their legacy.

 Finally, a wonderful benefit of these funds is that, unlike family foundations, you don’t need to commit tens of thousands of dollars.
 Many DAFs can be opened with a $5,000-$10,000 donation (or even less in some cases).
 You also do not have to disburse the funds all at once, allowing for a lasting legacy of family giving.
 Make sure you consult with a financial advisor for more information.

 Working together as a family to give to charity is a great way to instill values and fortify your legacy.
 In addition, it can serve as an example of financial responsibility and awareness.
 Anyone with questions about how to give your children the valuable gift of financial literacy by enacting a DAF or other strategy this holiday season can contact us.

-Prism Planning Partners, LLC dba Prism Planning Partners is a registered investment advisor in the State of Illinois.
+Prism Planning Partners, LLC dba Prism Planning Partners is an SEC registered investment advisor.
 Prism Planning Partners is not related to nor endorsed or sponsored by GuideStar.
 The link to GuideStar’s web site has been provided for informational purposes only.
 When you access their site you are leaving our web site and assume total responsibility and risk for your use of the site you are linking to.
 We make no representation as to the completeness or accuracy of information provided at that site.
 This article is for informational purposes only and does not constitute an offer to sell, a solicitation or offer to buy, or recommendation of any security or product.